Dodge Ram Cummins Horsepower & Torque

 Specs for 6.7 Cummins horsepower and torque by model year and transmission are as follows:

-Auto vs Manual 6.7 Cummins
+Auto vs Manual Transmissions

 With the initial release of the 6.7L diesel the auto trans already has more 40 lb-ft higher torque.
 Eventually the manual transmission is able to peak at 660 lb-ft.
 By 2019 the manual would be 190 lb-ft behind the lower-end 68RFE automatic.
 As such, the manual was no longer offered after model year 2018.